ZingBallyhoo/StackXML/README.md

 Premature optimisation :)

 ## Setup
-- From Nuget
+- From Nuget:
   - https://www.nuget.org/packages/StackXML

-- As a submodule
+- As a submodule:
   - Add the following to your project to reference the serializer and enable the source generator
 ```xml
 <ItemGroup>